-FEI ID1: 10052103
+FEI ID1: 10230357

-Name: Tarant
+Name: Bucka

-First Name: Szymon
+First Name: Magda

-E-Mail: tarantevents@gmail.com
+E-Mail: stajnia@agro-handel.com.pl

-Access Rights: ⊠ Admin2 ☐ Consult 3
+Access Rights: ⊠ Admin2 ☐ Consult

-Events 4 : CSI2 & CSIYH1
+Events : all

 FEI ID1: 10139344

 Name: Tarant

 First Name: Agnieszka

 E-Mail: agnieszkatarant@gmail.com

-Access Rights: Admin2 ☐ Consult 3
+Access Rights: Admin ☐ Consult

-Events 4 :
+Events : all

 FEI ID1:

 Name:

 First Name:

 E-Mail:

-Access Rights: ☐ Admin2 ☐ Consult 3
+Access Rights: ☐ Admin ☐ Consult

-Events 4 :
+Events : all

-1 If already have an FEI user account.
+&lt;sup>1 If already have an FEI user account.

-2 Provides you the required access to manage entries and substitutions and download entries/lists.
+&lt;sup>2 Provides you the required access to manage entries and substitutions and download entries/lists.

-3 You are just able to consult and download the entries/lists.
+&lt;sup>3 You are just able to consult and download the entries/lists.

-4 Leave the field blank if the user deals with the entries of all events in the show.
+&lt;sup>4 Leave the field blank if the user deals with the entries of all events in the show.

-^{} Mandatory Fields
+\ Mandatory Fields